mohammedFazil3/Treasure-Hunt-Challenges-Cyber/Phishing App/README.md

 To run the application:
 - **Java Runtime Environment (JRE)** for `phishing_app.jar`
 - **Windows OS** for `phishing_app.exe`

-## Contact
-For any issues or queries, feel free to contact the developer or open an issue in the repository.

 ---

 Good luck, and may your phishing detection skills improve!